MouadEttali/NLP-and-Text_Mining/README.md

 ## This project is comprised of 2 parts:
 ### PART1:
-1. Tokenizing the text using :
+1. Tokenizing the text using:
     * Word2Vec
     * GloVe
 2. Clustering on orignal data (Classic 4 data which comprises of scientific articles' abstracts , and BBC data which contains headlines from the bbc news channel )